by-jp/www.byjp.me/content/notes/twitter/121926313907990528/index.md

 - imported
 - from-twitter
 ---
-Watching green go by the window - can't tell you how much I've missed you Britain\!
+Watching green go by the window - can't tell you how much I've missed you Britain!